check-spelling/check-spelling-docs/Event-descriptions.md

 `spell_check_this` expects a repository and revision of the form `owner/repository@revision`

 If the revision you selected doesn't work, feel free to file a bug with a public example (it's certainly possible the pattern is too strict).

+## unsupported-configuration

+### `only_check_changed_files` and `use_sarif`

+* `only_check_changed_files` will only check certain files
+* `use_sarif` generates a report which GitHub will diff against a previous report with anything missing being marked as resolved

+You can choose one or the other.
+By default, check-spelling favors the former.
+If you want to use the latter, you'll have to turn off the former.